 As we presented our new product streamdata.io at DevoxxFr, we were often asked why we choose SSE vs Websockets (SSE stands for Server-Sent Event) as our Push protocol.
 This post may help you understand our choice and test what best suits your needs.
 We’ll start first with a short description of the two protocols.

 1 – The problematic

-At the beginning of the development of the Proxy, we had chosen to use SSE to communicate with the client for several reasons:
+At the beginning of the development of the Proxy, we had used SSE to communicate with the client for several reasons:

-– At first glance more suitable because once the connection is established, the client does not need to send data to the server.
-The bi-directional link is not useful in our case
+– At first glance more suitable because once the connection is established, the client need not send data to the server.
+The bi-directional link is not useful in our case.

-– SSE being based on HTTP, it is more compliant with various elements of existing IT infrastructure (load balancers, firewalls, …)
+– SSE is based on HTTP, it is more compliant with various elements of existing IT infrastructure (load balancers, firewalls, …)